ManifoldScholar/manifold-docusaurus/docs/backend/manifold_editor.md

 ```

 To accomplish this in the Rich Text Editor, first insert a new line using the `Return` or `Enter` key.
 Now, select the Image button from the Menubar and complete the **Image URL** and **Alt Text** fields.
 Once you have inserted the image, you will return to the Editor view and the image should be outlined in a green border.
 If not, select it with your mouth or keyboard.
 Once the image is selected, navigate to the Menubar **Container** dropdown and select **Figure**.
 That will enclose the image inside `<figure>` tags.
 Now insert another new line in the Editor and input the caption.
 When you have finished, with your cursor still in the caption, select **Figcaption** from the **Container** dropdown.
 That will enclose your caption in `<figcaption>` tags that are nested within the larger `<figure>` structure.
 See the Mozilla Web Docs to learn more about the [Figure element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure).

+Images are able to be aligned left, center, right, or justified, using the **Alignment** option that also appears in the rich text editor’s formatting menubar.

 <Spec title="Insert Image Shortcuts">